outpaddling/LPJS/README.md

     ssh -X -p 8022 localhost
     ```

+    After ssh is tested, you can run the VM in headless mode (in the
-    To run headless, shut down the VM by running `shutdown -p now` as
+    background with no display).
+First, shut down the VM by running
-    root in FreeBSD.
+    `shutdown -p now` as root in FreeBSD.
 Then on the host Mac:

     ```
-    sh ./qemu-freebsd-guest 14.2-RELEASE 4096 4 -display none
+    sh ./qemu-freebsd-guest.sh 14.2-RELEASE 4096 4 8022 -display none
     ```

     The FreeBSD virtual disk is initially sized at 20GB, but can be